lanyexiaosa/hcet/Jupyter notebook/README.md

-# This folder contains python files to run in Jyputer notebook
+# This folder contains python files to run in Jupyter notebook
+**Juputer notebook** can be installed throuhg [Anaconda](https://jupyter.readthedocs.io/en/latest/install.html).